altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

     }
 }
 ```
-- where metadata is of type SnapshotMetadata:
+- where `metadata` is of type `SnapshotMetadata`:
 ```scala
 final case class SnapshotMetadata(persistenceId: String, sequenceNr: Long, timestamp: Long = 0L)
 ```
-- During recovery, the persistent actor is offered a previously saved snapshot via a SnapshotOffer message
+- During recovery, the persistent actor is offered a previously saved snapshot via a `SnapshotOffer` message
     - from which it can initialize internal state.
 ```scala
 var state: Any = _